History of the Internet in Russia: Social Networks

-mail.ru
+Mail.ru

 Alexei Krivenkov created Russia's first e-mail service, while working for an American IT company.
 Mail.ru, that is based on a free web mail system created by Alexei Krivenkov, became the main asset of Port.ru, a company he co-founded with his American partner, Eugene Goland.
 Mail.ru was able to become the top three most visited Russian websites.
 In 1999, they attracted the first investment in the history of the Russian Internet - one million dollars.
 One of the top Russian businessman, Yuri Milner - billionaire, global investor, one of co-owners and chairman of Mail.ru Group during the period from 2001 to 2012.
 He pursued the degree in physics from Moscow State University.
 After the collapse of the Soviet Union, he later studied to become an investment banker.
 In 1999, Yuri Milner was looking for a project in which to invest his first capital.
 After studying several industries, he came across a young and growing sector called Internet, that required minimal startup capital and had an enormous potential.
 Milner raised some investment money and started a company called Netbridge.
 Among its first acquisitions were entertainment website Fomenko.ru and Herman Klimenko's web directory List.ru.
 Later Netbridge merged with Port.ru and was renamed after its main asset - Mail.ru.
 The merger was, in fact, an acquisition - nobody from the old Port.ru team remained in the company.
 One of the new directions that appeared after merger was online gaming.
 Dmitry Grishin, the main integration ideologist, became Mail.ru's technical director at the age of 22, later company's CEO.
 He realized that people in that time in Russia weren't ready to pay for games.
 Therefore, he decided to make games free.
 People would play, have fun, and then service offered players to buy something that will make them feel better.
+Mail.ru Group is a Russian technology company.
+They own many companies, including VKontakte, Odnoklassniki.ru, YouDrive, Delivery Club, etc. In May 2017, Forbes put the Mail.ru Group in 97th place out of 100 most innovative companies in the world.
+In February 2017, Forbes estimated that the company's value was about 4 billion dollars.
+The company calls its communication development strategy "Communitainment" (communication + entertainment) and focuses on the development of communication and entertainment Internet services.